snenenenenenene/lynx-frontend/README.md

 <footer>
 	<img src="resources/vo_naakt.jpg" alt="snoep"/><br/>
-	This project was medemogelijk gemaakt door de Vlaamse Overheid...
+	This project was made possible thanks to the Flemish Government...
 	<img src="resources/1532593594328.jpeg"/><br/>
-	En Open Summer of Code!
+	As well as Open Summer of Code!
 </footer>